JuliaStats/Distributions.jl/docs/src/extends.md

 ## Create a Multivariate Distribution

-A multivariate distribution type should be defined as a subtype of `DiscreteMultivarateDistribution` or `ContinuousMultivariateDistribution`.
+A multivariate distribution type should be defined as a subtype of `DiscreteMultivariateDistribution` or `ContinuousMultivariateDistribution`.

 The following methods need to be implemented for each multivariate distribution type: